KendallP4299/TEPlus-Complement-Creator/README.md

 Credits
 ==================================================
-_**If you would like to reach out with suggestions or help, you can ping me on Discord at Ziromanean#3173.
+_**If you would like to reach out with suggestions or help, you can always ping me on Discord at Ziromanean#3173.
 Also check out Frektip's Planet Minecraft Page for the Original TE+ Renewed Datapack!
 Without his help, none of this would be possible!**_

 https://www.planetminecraft.com/data-pack/technical-enchant-for-1-17/